adzcai/rlbook/book/6_pg/pg.md

 Notice that our parameters will stop changing once
-$\nabla J(\theta) = 0.$ This implies that our current parameters are 'locally optimal' in some sense; it's impossible to increase the function by moving in any direction.
+$\nabla J(\theta) = 0.$ This implies that our current parameters are ‘locally optimal’ in some sense; it’s impossible to increase the function by moving in any direction.
 If $J$ is convex, then the only point where this happens is at the *global optimum.* Otherwise, if $J$ is nonconvex, the best we can hope for is a *local optimum.*

 We can actually show that in a finite number of steps, SGD will find a
-$\theta$ that is "close" to a local optimum.
+$\theta$ that is “close” to a local optimum.
 More formally, suppose we run SGD for $T$ steps, using an unbiased gradient estimator.
 Let the step size $\eta_t$ scale as $O(1/ \sqrt{t}).$ Then if $J$ is bounded and
 $\beta$-smooth, and the norm of the gradient estimator has a finite variance, then after $T$ steps:
 $$\|\nabla_\theta J(\theta)\|^2 \le O \left( M \beta \sigma^2 / T\right).$$
-In another perspective, the local "landscape" of $J$ around $\theta$ becomes flatter and flatter the longer we run SGD.
+In another perspective, the local “landscape” of $J$ around $\theta$ becomes flatter and flatter the longer we run SGD.

 ## REINFORCE and Importance Sampling